 If you plan on using full-screen mode often, it’s worth learning the keyboard shortcuts to manage it.

-2. Get off full-screen mode by clicking on the green button in an app’s window
+2. Get out of full-screen mode by clicking on the green button in an app’s window

 You can exit the full screen using the green button in your app window.
 Here’s how to do it:

-3. Close full-screen mode on Mac using View menu
+3. Close full-screen mode on Mac using the View menu

 The final method for exiting full-screen mode on your Apple computer is using the View tab in the Mac’s menu bar.
 Many apps have this option.
 However, note that some apps don’t have full-screen functionality.